Lykie/SRLoader-3DS-Menu-Themes/README.md

 If your image is synced between the top and bottom screens on 3DS, then you should scale the bottom screen image, and crop the top screen canvas while having it align to the bottom.

-# How to Limit to 16 Colors
+# How to Limit to 16 Colors using XNViewMP
 Open the Image in XNViewMP

 Click the Image tab